 And there was one coup de théâtre at the end of Act II, the set disintegrating during Iestyn Davies (Bertarido) and Rebecca Evans’ (Rodelinda) ravishing farewell duet, ‘Io t’abbraccio’ (I embrace you).

-In fact, thinking again, I begin to feel a little churlish.
+In fact, thinking again, I’m beginning to feel a little churlish.
 For while 80 per cent of this production was eminently slag-offable, 20 per cent was as good as Richard Jones gets.
 As good as opera gets.
 The final scenes saw a fantastic bit of Jonesian subversion.
 And the singing was second to none.
 I could have booed.
 I could have cheered.
 Instead, you have this.